FabioJaremciuc/css-example/README.md

 # css-example
-CSS example to find some words in an html file
+CSS example to find words in an html file